 - 1 teaspoon adobo seasoning

-- In a large skillet, heat olive oil over medium-high heat.
-Add garlic, onion, bell pepper and corn and saute until just softened.
+- In a large skillet, heat the olive oil over medium-high heat.
+Add the garlic, onion, bell pepper, and corn.
+Sauté until just softened.
 Stir in adobo, cumin and black beans.

-- Add spinach and saute until wilted, about 2 minutes.
+- Add the spinach and sauté until wilted, about 2 minutes.
 Remove pan from heat.
-Stir in cilantro and 2 cups of cheese.
+Stir in the optional cilantro and 2 cups of cheese.
+Set aside.

-- Preheat oven to 375°F. Lightly spray a 9x13 baking dish with non-stick spray.
-Pour 3/4 cup sauce in the bottom of the baking dish and spread evenly.
+- Preheat oven to 375°F. Lightly spray a 9×13 baking dish with non-stick spray.
+Pour 3/4 cup of the enchilada sauce into the bottom of the baking dish and spread it into an even layer.